World B. Free

-World B. Free (born Lloyd Bernard Free; December 9, 1953) is a retired American professional basketball player who played in the National Basketball Association (NBA) from 1975 to 1988.
+World B. Free (born Lloyd Bernard Free; December 9, 1953) is an American former professional basketball player who played in the National Basketball Association (NBA) from 1975 to 1988.
 Free was known as the "Prince of Mid-Air", "Brownsville Bomber", and most often as "All-World".

-Early years
+Early years and education

-Born in Atlanta, Free grew up in Brownsville, New York and attended Canarsie High School in Brooklyn, New York before attending Guilford College in North Carolina.
+Free was born on December 9, 1953, in Atlanta, Georgia.
+He grew up in the Brownsville neighborhood of Brooklyn, New York, and attended Canarsie High School.
+He then attended Guilford College in North Carolina.
 As a freshman, he led Guilford's basketball team and helped the team win the NAIA National Championship and was named MVP of the NAIA Tournament.